-Users can install and run XF when the MPI cluster configuration meets all of the following requirements:
+Users can install and run XF when the MPI cluster configuration meets the following requirements:

 - A shared file system is available to all nodes (e.g., /opt/).

 - The openmpi installation directory is installed in the same location on each node.
-Alternatively, it can be placed in a single shared directory, e.g., /opt/openmpi/
+Alternatively, it can be placed in a single shared network directory (e.g., /opt/openmpi/).

-Similar to the MPI distribution, XF needs to be installed in the same location on each node or in a shared directory:
+Similar to the MPI installation, XF must be installed either in the same location on each node or in a shared network directory:

 - Log on to the node(s) and follow the installation instructions for the operating system.

-LicenseThe distributed machines in a compute cluster need to have access to a floating license server:
+LicenseThe distributed machines in a compute cluster must have access to a floating license server:

 - Follow the instructions to set up a floating license configuration.

-Once XF is installed and licensed, XFsolver can be run in a simulation directory, e.g. *.xf/Simulations/00001, using a command similar to the examples below:
+Once XF is installed and licensed, XFsolver can be run in a simulation directory (e.g. *.xf/Simulations/00001) by using an -openmpi command line, similar to the example below:

 [remcom@head 000001]$ /opt/openmpi/bin/mpirun -np 4 --host node1,node2 /opt/remcom/bin/xfsolver -openmpi -v